 Some stories go a little darker and essentially make the Omega’s job to have children.
 Others will be more progressive.
 They’ll embrace birth control and reproductive choice.

-Heat Contracts: These occur to get around many of the dubious consent aspects that can be present.
-In these cases, The world-building has a whole legal and medical support system for Alphas and Omegas’ cycles.
+Heat Contracts: These occur to get around any dubious consent aspects that can be present.
+World-building has a whole legal and medical support system for Alphas and Omegas’ cycles in these cases.

 Contracts require both parties to be clear-headed while signing it, ensuring more safety and consent in the story.
-To be clear, the purpose of the heating contract, usually within stories, is to agree that you’re going to be sexual partners for the duration of a threat or a heat.
+To be clear, the purpose of the heating contract, usually within stories, is to agree that you will be sexual partners for the duration of a threat or a heat.

 The surprising heat: The Omega is unprepared for the heat.
-They must make a lot of panic preparations, and they may need to grab the nearest person to them to help them out.
+They must make a lot of panic preparations and may need to grab the nearest person to them to help them out.

-No partner, ask crush: This is self-explanatory, but it’s a good excuse to get characters who’ve been pining after one another to hook up.
+No partner, ask crush: This is self-explanatory, but it’s an excellent excuse to get characters pining after one another to hook up.

 Werewolves/Shifters: These are super popular in the Omegaverse and bring more animalistic elements to the stories.
 If there’s a wolf on the cover, You’re probably looking at an Omegaverse shifter story.

-First Heats: Much like a first sexual experience, it can be popular in the romance and erotica genres.
+First Heats: Much like a first sexual experience, it can be popular in romance and erotica.
 The first heat is the omega verse equivalent of that.
 There are many other common tropes, such as forced proximity, cohabitation, snowed-in, etc. That can be given extra spice when it’s in the Omegaverse.
 But they’re not specific to Omegaverse.
 They are applied to lots of romance stories.

-Consent issues: Consent issues are probably the most common ones in this subgenre because the nature of ruts and heats are relatively uncontrolled biological phenomena.
+Consent issues: Consent issues are probably the most common ones in this subgenre because the nature of ruts and heats are relatively uncontrolled biological phenomenon.

 It can strip away agency from the characters.
 There are ways to work around these issues, such as heat contracts, but not all authors prioritize that.
 Because of this, you’ll want to watch out for content warnings for Dubcon or Noncon with these stories.
 If you’re unfamiliar with these terms, Dubcon is short for Dubious Consent, and Noncon is short for Non-consensual.